 Making money from posting videos is a fun, exciting way to earn some cash on the side by getting paid to post your clips.
 Best of all, anyone can do it!
 Here are our top five video-sharing sites.
 Some focus on niche subjects while others are similar to photo stock libraries for all media.
-Read on and discover the right video-sharing site for you… then start uploading!
+Read on and discover the right video-sharing site for you… then start making money!

 - How to get the best out of online media sharing